 Inside each section you can add a number of rows.
 These allow you to partition sections and arrange how content will appear on the page.

-Each row can have one of more columns.
+Each row can have one or more columns.
 An example of a 2-column row would be to have a video in one column and text in the other.

 Each column contains one or more page elements that are stacked vertically, not horizontally.
-These page elements are what add content to your page and are things like text boxes, headlines, images, videos, dividers and so on.
+These page elements are whatare used to add content to your page and are things like text boxes, headlines, images, videos, dividers and so on.

-To stack things horizontally, like the 4 small images in the picture below, you simply add a row with the number of columns you want.
+To stack things horizontally, you simply add a row with the number of columns you want.

 This image should give you a better idea of all of this: